heikadog/zml/README.md

 This is the current home of the Zoophile Mute List, which is composed of zoophiles and people who actively interact with them.
 This README serves as a directory of sorts, so everything associated with the list is readily accessible.
 Navigate using the links below.

-- [View and subscribe to the mute list.](https://bsky.app/profile/heika.dog/lists/3k3eg23h7ko2i)

-By selecting "Subscribe" at the upper-right corner, you can choose to mute or block all of the accounts on the list.
+- [View and subscribe to the mute list.](https://bsky.app/profile/heika.dog/lists/3k3eg23h7ko2i) To mute or block the accounts on the list, select "Subscribe" at the upper-right corner of the page for the list.

 When you subscribe to the list, accounts on the list will have a disclaimer below their profile that says they're muted or blocked by the list.
 To share this list, select the arrow to the right of the Subscribe button.